wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 if (!(slider instanceof Element)) {
   throw new Error('No slider passed in');
 }
-// create some variables for working iwth the slider let prev;
+// create some variables for working with the slider let prev;
 let current;
 let next;